braughtg/DCgit/README.md

     * The local repository is pushed from the local machine to the origin on GitHub.
       * If there are merge conflicts the script terminates and a suggestion is made that either a _DCgitPull_ be done to resolve the conflict or that the [ ForceLocal ] flag be used.

-* __DCgitExpunge__
+* __DCgitExpunge__ _AssignmentID_
   * Run from within an assignment repository to remove an assignment completely from the local machine and the student's GitHub.
 This is typically used when something goes horribly wrong and they want to start over from scratch.

   * Parameters:
-    * None
+    * _AssignmentID_ : The identifier of the repository to be expunged.

   * Error Conditions:
     * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
-    * If not run within an assignment repository the script terminates and suggests changing into an assignment directory and rerunning.
+    * If not run within an assignment repository that agrees with the provided _AssignmentID_ the script terminates and suggests changing into an assignment directory and rerunning.

   * Behavior:
+    * The student is asked to type the _AssignmentID_ to confirm that it should be expunged, or anything else to terminate the operation.
     * The student is prompted for their GitHub password.
       * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
+    * The repository on the student's GitHub is removed.
+      * _NOTE:_ This will not remove any repositories from a partner's GitHub (either bare or with the graded results).
     * The local repository is removed.
-    * The repository on the student's GitHub is removed.
-      * _NOTE:_ For a partners, this removes the bare repository that was created, not the partner's origin repository on GitHub.

 _NOTE_: These scripts have been produced for the specific use cases involved in our course.
 They are not designed to handle every use case.
 Nor are they designed to prohibit sufficiently motivated and unethical students from working around the basic restrictions that they impose.
 The code has been released under a Creative Commons License (see below) so please feel free to adapt to your purposes.
 Pull requests that handle additional use cases or improve the robustness of the scripts in a sufficiently general way that does not impact our specific use cases are welcome and will be considered on a case-by-case basis.